cyclus/cyclus.github.com/source/index.rst

 * Clicking on the Status link shows the simulation output - useful for diagnosing failures.

-* For completed jobs, download the database in a tar file by clicking the Results link.
+* For completed jobs, download the database in a zip file by clicking the Results link.
 You can check out :doc:`user/dbdoc` for information on working with the data.